 There are real student loan forgiveness programs available out there but scammers claim that there is no such thing which exists.
 The forgiveness is based on the income and career based ability of forgiveness.
 It's better to contact the federal government on your student loans forgiveness than heading to an outside source.

-What to do If I had fallen for the scam already?
+What to do if you have fallen for the scam

 You are not alone if you are affected by a student loan scam.
 Here are a couple of things what we can do to put our feets in.